chirag-agrawal24/stock_market_analysis/readme.md

 ---

-We welcome contributions!
-If you'd like to contribute, please fork the repository and submit a pull request.
+We’re excited to have you contribute!
+To get started, fork the repository and submit a pull request.
-Feel free to modify or suggest improvements for the tool. 🚀
+Feel free to make changes or suggest enhancements to improve the tool. 🚀

 ---